HCL-TECH-SOFTWARE/appscan-issue-gateway/providers/jira/README.md

 **imData** : configuration required to connect to the Issue Management system (Jira in this case)

-- url: the JIRA URL to connect to Eg: [http://jirastaging.com/](http://jirastaging.com/)&quot;.
+- url: the JIRA URL to connect to.
-- Username: The user name to connect to the Jira url.
+- Username: The user name to connect to the Jira URL.
-- Password: The password used to connect to the Jira url.
+- Password: The password used to connect to the Jira URL.
 - Projectkey: The Jira project name to be used for the issue migration.
 The issues would be migrated from ASE(or ASoC) to this project.
 - issuetype: (Optional) Used if you would like to override the default issue type.
 Default = &quot;Bug&quot;
 - summary: (Optional) Override default issue summary.
 Issue attributes can be included with %% substitution variables.
 For example the default is &#39;AppScan: %IssueType% found at %Location%&#39;